tfassbender/LegendOfAsamnir/README.md

 ### Event Objects

 Event Objects are game objects that can be placed on the tiled map and are added to the game map in the same size and position.
 These objects are not visible, but react to the player touching them.
 When the touch of a player is registered, the event object fires an event, that can be handled by all registered event listeners.
 The Type of the event is an 'EVENT_OBJECT_TOUCHED' object of the [EventType](core/src/net/jfabricationgames/gdx/event/EventType.java) enum.
 The string parameter of the fired event can be configured in the map properties.
 Usually these events are handled by the [GlobalEventListener](core/src/net/jfabricationgames/gdx/event/global/GlobalEventListener.java), whichs events are configured in the [globalListenedEvents.json](core/assets/config/events/globalListenedEvents.json) config file.
 See [Events](#events) for more details.

+Map properties that can be configured in the event object are:

+- **eventParameter:** The string parameter that will be added to the event that is fired.
+- **singleExecution:** Determines whether the event can be fired only once (on the first contact with the player).
+The type of the parameter is a String (that will be parsed into a boolean).
+The default is false.

 ## Maps